HyperviewHQ/hyperview_docs/documentation/product/document-management/index.md

 You can bulk-add or bulk-remove document associations while accessing assets from an Assets By Type, Assets By Location, or Advanced Search grid.
 The steps are identical for all three grids.

 1. Browse to the Assets By Type or Assets By Location grid, or perform an Advanced Search to find the intended assets.
-For example, to view all Virtual Servers, open *Assets → Asset Types → Virtual Server*.
+For example, to view all Virtual Servers, open *Assets → Types → Virtual Server*.
 2. Select the assets that you want to associate with a certain document.
 3. Click *Bulk Actions → Add Document Association* to add associations, or *Bulk Actions → Remove Document Association* to remove them.
 A corresponding modal will open.
 4. Select the checkbox if you want to receive an email notification when the bulk job is completed.